Pavlo Shushko: Early career

 Shushko played for Shakhtar Donetsk and FC Mariupol in the Ukrainian Premier League Reserves, making his debut for FC Mariupol in the Ukrainian Premier League as a second half-time substitute against Shakhtar Donetsk on 10 April 2021.

 FC Kramatorsk (Loan)

 In July, he was loaned to Kramatorsk in the Ukrainian First League.

 FSC Mariupol

 In 2022, he signed with Ukrainian First League club FSC Mariupol and made his debut on 26 November 2022 against Dinaz Vyshhorod.

 FC Chernihiv

 On 10 March 2025, he moved to Chernihiv in the Ukrainian Second League.
 On 11 April 2025, his scored his first goal with the new club against Lokomotyv Kyiv at the Bannikov Stadium in Kyiv.
 He made his contribution to get the club into the third place in the league and get promoted to Ukrainian First League.
 On 25 August 2025, he scored his first goal in Ukrainian Cup against Atlet Kyiv at the Atlet Stadium in Kyiv.
+On 15 February 2026, Pavlo signed a new contract extension with the club.